Skip to main content

 Screeners are underrated until you need them.
 The moment you want the same condition evaluated across a watchlist, a manual chart flip stops scaling.
 The Screener Generator is built for that workload: scan multiple symbols and timeframes, express filtering conditions in the same visual style as indicators and strategies, and move the result toward TradingView without rebuilding everything from scratch.

 In my own scans, custom filtering conditions are the difference between noise and a shortlist I can actually trade.
-Real-time alerts are the second half of the value: I want the platform to notify me when the screener’s logic fires, not when I remember to refresh a list.
-One-click export to TradingView is the bridge—I treat it as the handoff point where Pineify’s structured generation meets TradingView’s native screener environment.
+I've set up a daily screener for SPY sector ETFs that flags RSI divergences across eight tickers in one pass.
+Real-time alerts are the second half of the value: I want the platform to notify me when the screener's logic fires, not when I remember to refresh a list.
+One-click export to TradingView is the bridge — I treat it as the handoff point where the structured generation meets TradingView's native screener environment.

 • Scan multiple symbols and timeframes from one structured definition.